Ford Fusion mini MPV (2002-2011)

-Far better were the diesel engines, but they were dropped from the range in 2011 as they were comparatively unpopular.
-Here more than 60mpg is possible from both the 1.4- and 1.6-litre engines, although road tax is more expensive than you'll find with newer models.
+The two diesel engines were much better when it came to fuel economy but they didn’t prove popular and were dropped from the range before production of the Fusion ended.
+More than 60mpg was possible from both the 1.4- and 1.6-litre engines, although road tax is more expensive than you'll find with newer models.

 Engines, drive & performance

 Four engines were variously available during the Fusion's nine-year life: petrol and diesel engines in both 1.4- and 1.6-litre sizes.
 The petrol was offered with the option of an automatic gearbox, and thanks to the car's popularity with Motoability drivers, there are plenty of automatics available on the used market.

 The 1.4-litre petrol took 13.1 seconds to cover 0-62mph, increasing the 14 seconds for the automatic.
 The 1.6-litre petrol was a better performer, with 0-62mph taking 10.6 seconds - or 11.8 if you choose an auto. the 1.4-litre diesel took a slow 15 seconds to reach 62mph, while the 1.6 took 11.2 seconds.
 All versions could record a top speed of just over 100mph, apart from the 1.4-litre TDCi diesel.